zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency06.md

 * Zone: "one-soa-mname-3.consistency06.xa."
   * ns1 responds, but with no SOA record in the answer section (maybe answering but not having the zone).

+### ONE-SOA-MNAME-4
+Not so "happy path".
+One name server does not respond.
+That ns is also missing in the zone.

+* Zone: "one-soa-mname-4.consistency06.xa."
+  * ns2 gives no response at all.
+  * ns2 is missing in the zone (but available in the delegation)

 ### MULTIPLE-SOA-MNAMES-1
 Different SOA MNAME on the servers